-As with the other concentrations, the minimum number of credit hours for NEC is 30 and the prerequisite course is ACABS 100/ AAPTIS 100/ HJCS 100/ HISTORY 132, Peoples of the Middle East.
+As with the other majors, the minimum number of credit hours for NEC is 30 and the prerequisite course is ACABS 100/ AAPTIS 100/ HJCS 100/ HISTORY 132, Peoples of the Middle East.
 Honors is not normally awarded to the student in NEC, although petitions for exceptions can be made to the director of undergraduate studies.
-To declare this concentration, the student must obtain approval from the concentration advisor.

 NEC Requirements in summary:

 b.
 ACABS 100/ AAPTIS 100/ HJCS 100: Peoples of the Middle East.

 a.
 Six of ten courses in one subject.